PDE-READ: Human-readable Partial Differential Equation Discovery using Deep Learning: Methodology

 $~$

-We evaluate $U$ at each data point, $(t_i, x_i)$, and compare these values to the samples, $\{ \tilde{u}(t_i, x_i) \}_{i = 1}^{N_{Data}}$.
-We then evaluate $U$, its first time derivative, and its first $M$ spatial derivatives at each collocation point.
+We evaluate $U$ at each data point, $(t_i, x_i)$, and compare these values to the measurements, $\{ \tilde{u}(t_i, x_i) \}_{i = 1}^{N_{Data}}$.
+Next, we evaluate $U$, its first time derivative, and its first $M$ spatial partial derivatives at each collocation point.
 We use these values to evaluate $N$ at the collocation points.
-This allows us to evaluate the following:
+This allows us to evaluate the {\it PDE residual},

-which we call the {\it PDE Residual}.
-We then use the PDE residual, the samples of $\hat u$, and $U$ evaluated at the data points to construct the following loss function:
+We then use the PDE residual, the measurements of $\hat u$, and the values of $U$ at the data points, to construct the following loss function:

-For future reference, we define the first term on the right-hand side of equation \ref{eq:Loss} as the {\it Data Loss}, denoted $Loss_{Data}$, and the second as the {\it Collocation loss}, denoted $Loss_{Coll}$.
+For future reference, we define the first term on the right-hand side of equation \ref{eq:Loss} as the {\it data loss}, denoted $Loss_{Data}$, and the second as the {\it collocation loss}, denoted $Loss_{Coll}$.
 Thus,

-Our approach thus far mirrors the one established by \cite{raissi2018deep}, except that we re-sample the collocation points.
-We train the networks using a combination of the Adam \cite{kingma2014adam} and LBFGS optimizers \cite{liu1989limited}.
-We generally train the networks for $2000$ epochs using the Adam optimizer, with a learning rate of $0.001$, followed by up to $200$ epochs of the LBFGS optimizer, using a learning rate of $0.1$.
-The variation in $LBFGS$ epochs is problem specific, and is driven by how quickly the networks converge.
-We discuss this in greater detail in sections $\ref{sec:Results}$ and $\ref{sub_sec:Results_Discuss}$.
+Our approach thus far mirrors the one established by \cite{raissi2018deep}, except that we re-sample the collocation points and utilize RatNNs.
+Each layer in $N$ and $U$ uses a trainable rational activation function (a trainable type of $(3, 2)$ rational function, which we apply to each neuron in that layer).
+The coefficients in these activation functions train alongside the network weights and biases.
+We initialize our rational activation functions using the coefficients proposed in \cite{boulle2020rational}, which give the best type $(3, 2)$ rational approximation to a ReLU.

 $~$